szelongq/tp/docs/DeveloperGuide.md

 ### Editing an employee

-1. Editing an employee while list of employees are shown
+1. Editing an employee while a list of employees is shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple employees in the list.